Monitoring and reporting on reserve management effectiveness

 - provide public and parliamentary transparency and accountability for the investment of funds in management of Tasmania's national parks and reserves, including World Heritage listed areas.

 The monitoring and reporting system for Tasmania's national parks and reserves

-The Parks and Wildlife Service (PWS) has developed a state-wide management effectiveness monitoring and reporting system to measure and report on evidence of management progress, achievements and challenges across Tasmania's public national parks and reserves estate.
-Key features of the system are that it is; outcomes focused, evidence-based, operationally practical and scalable, and transparent to all interested parties.
+The Tasmania Parks and Wildlife Service (PWS) has developed a state-wide management effectiveness Monitoring and Reporting System to measure and report on evidence of management progress, achievements and challenges in Tasmania's public national parks and reserves.
+Key features of the system are that it is: outcomes focused, evidence-based, operationally practical and scalable, and transparent to the public.

 Evaluated case studies

-An important component of monitoring and reporting is evaluated case studies of the monitored effectiveness of significant and selected projects.
-Examples of evaluated case study reports can be found:
+An important component of the monitoring and reporting system is evaluated case studies of the monitored effectiveness of significant and selected projects.
+Examples of published evaluated case study reports include:

 Evaluating management effectiveness for the Tasmanian Wilderness World Heritage Area

 The first comprehensive evaluation report examining management effectiveness for the Tasmanian Wilderness World Heritage Area (TWWHA) was published as the State of the Tasmanian Wilderness World Heritage Area - an evaluation of management effectiveness, Report No 1, 2004.
 The second State of the TWWHA Report is currently in preparation.

 A series of status and trend reports on the condition of cultural and natural values in the Tasmanian Wilderness World Heritage Area (TWWHA) have been prepared to assist in managing the Outstanding Universal Value of the TWWHA.
 For more information and to view published reports visit the Natural Resources and Environment Tasmania website.